20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Despite the ubiquity of use of the traditional terms cavernoma, ...

-Chassaignac bursa or space is historically described but is rarely used in modern practice.
-It refers to the space containing only connective tissue and lying between the pectoralis fascia posteriorly and deep layer of superficial fascia anteriorly.
+Chassaignac bursa (also known as the retromammary bursa, submammary serous bursa or occasionally Chassaignac bag) is the space behind the breast, lying between the pectoralis fascia posteriorly and deep layer of superficial fascia anteriorly.

 The new pathological classification of DCIS is based on cytonuclear atypia, degree of necrosis, size, and distance from margin/architecture.
 Low and intermediate grades DCIS require cytologic, architectural and size criteria to be met but high-grade DCIS requires only cytologic criteria; this is...